 My suggestion is that as archaeologists search for signs of war, they also consider the possibility that humans are capable of systematically dealing with conflict in peaceful ways. . . .
 Across all of Europe and the Near East, war has been known from 3000 BC, or millennia earlier, present during all of written history.
 No wonder we think of it as “natural.”
 But the prevalent notion that war is “just human nature” is empirically unsupportable.
 The same types of evidence that document the antiquity of war refute the idea of war forever backwards.
 War sprang out of a warless world.
 Humankind has suffered infinite misery because systems of war conquered our social existence.
 Better understanding of what makes war, and what makes peace, is an important step toward bringing peace back.
 (2013:229)

-Interestingly, as Paul Heikkila pointed out in comments on the Facebook page, although Jared Diamond does not mention Brian Ferguson in the book version of The World Until Yesterday, Diamond does list Ferguson’s work in the web version of “further reading.”
-For me, this only complicates the issue, for if Diamond has actually read Ferguson, or Ferguson and Whitehead’s War in the Tribal Zone, it certainly seems to have had little impact on his discussion of non-state peoples as more prone to violence.
+Interestingly, as Paul Heikkila pointed out in Facebook comments, although Jared Diamond does not mention Brian Ferguson in the book version of The World Until Yesterday, Diamond does list Ferguson’s work in the web version of “further reading.”
+For me, this only complicates the issue.
+If Diamond has actually read Ferguson, or Ferguson and Whitehead’s War in the Tribal Zone, it certainly has had zero impact on his discussion of non-state peoples as more prone to violence!

 Instead, this seems to be an ongoing issue of listing additional readings without apparently considering their arguments, as was discussed by at least two authors in Questioning Collapse: Norman Yoffee says Diamond misinterpreted his book as well as Joseph Tainter’s work, the first two sources cited in the “Further Readings” section of Collapse (Yoffee 2009:177).
 Drexel Woodson “wonders how discerningly Diamond read the five books on Haiti” (2009:278).

 In any case, the War, Peace, and Human Nature volume is a most useful intervention.
-Before wading into this issue around Diamond’s book, I had not realized how much the idea of a warlike human nature had become a near religious dictum.
+It is suitable for an Introduction to Anthropology course, and I used it in my 2015 Intro to Anthro.
+Before wading into these issues around Diamond’s book, I had not realized how much the idea of a warlike human nature had become a near religious dictum.
 And I must again note the irony that Jared Diamond’s 1987 breakout article Worst Mistake in the History of the Human Race pinned warfare not on non-state societies, but on agriculture: “Forced to choose between limiting population or trying to increase food production, we chose the latter and ended up with starvation, warfare, and tyranny.”